sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     > **NOTE**: Sample code in the following step shows updates that correct the following issues:

     - If there's a conflict between the `UnitTests.Infrastructure.JsonLoanRepository` namespace and the `JsonLoanRepository` type specified in the code, you should update the namespace in GetLoans.cs to eliminate the conflict.
-The pattern used in the `ReturnLoan.cs` and `RenewMembership.cs` files.
+Follow the pattern used in the `ReturnLoan.cs` and `RenewMembership.cs` files.

     - If `ILoanRepository` isn't recognized in your code, you may need to add a `using` directive for `Library.ApplicationCore` to the top of the file.